sergiusens/snappy-docs/build-snaps/index.md

     snapcraft-tour/20-PARTS-PLUGINS:
     01-reusable-part

-If you wish to follow the tour, you can `cd` into each directory and work through the README, or follow the tour on [snapcraft.io](http://snapcraft.io/create/).
+You can then follow the tour guide on [snapcraft.io](http://snapcraft.io/create/).

 ## More examples

 The Snappy Playpen is an incubator to provide snaps examples and push the boundaries of snapping to cover the widest range of projects possible: desktop apps, server, CLI, GUI, Gtk, Qt, SDL, Python, Go, Vala, C, C++, Java, etc. On its GitHub repo and the associated chat, you will find examples and experts to help you with your snap.

 [Get started with the Playpen and browse the repo](https://github.com/ubuntu/snappy-playpen).